Blood: Composition, Functions, Transfusion and Blood Group

-Blood is a red coloured liquid which circulates in our body.
-It is red in colour because it contains a red pigment called haemoglobin in its red cells.
-Blood is a connective tissue, consists of four things namely Plasma, Red blood corpuscles (Red blood cells or RBCs), White blood corpuscles (White blood cells or WBCs) and platelets.
+It is red in colour due to a red pigment called haemoglobin present in its red cells.
+The components of Blood are Plasma, Red blood corpuscles (Red blood cells or RBCs), White blood corpuscles (White blood cells or WBCs) and platelets.

-Plasma is a liquid also known as Fluid matrix consist of three types of cells which keep floating in it i.e red blood cells, white blood cells and platelets.
+Plasma is a liquid also known as the fluid matrix and consists of three types of cells that keep floating in it namely red blood cells, white blood cells, and platelets.

 Functions of Blood

-Blood has three main functions in the human body i.e Transport of substances from one part of the body to the other like respiratory gases, waste products, enzymes etc, Protect against diseases and Regulation of body temperature.
+Blood has three main functions in the human body i.e Transport of substances from one part of the body to the other like respiratory gases, waste products, enzymes, etc, protection against diseases and regulation of body temperature.